Embedded viewer | Help

 * Technical conditions apply, see the notice about CORS

-Let's illustrate the usage by a simple example of a common situation: showing a single image.
+Let's illustrate the usage by an example of a common situation: showing a list of images.

 As you might see in the source of this page, the HTML code is this one: